What causes vomiting?

 Vomiting is not a disease; rather, it is a symptom of many different diseases.
 Many cases of vomiting are self-limiting after a few days.
 Less commonly, vomiting may result from a serious illness, such as cancer.
 Even vomiting caused by mild illnesses may become fatal if treatment to prevent severe fluid and nutrient loss is not started soon enough.

-How serious is vomiting in cats?
+How serious is vomiting in dogs?

 - Loss of appetite